 We follow the northern hemisphere school calendar August to June.
 There are 179 school days.
 The school week is Monday to Friday.
 Vacations do not necessarily coincide with Japanese public holidays.
 Students are allowed on campus from 8:00.
 Classes begin at 8:10 and end at 15:20.
 If a student is late or needs to leave early for any reason, they must sign in/sign out at the office.

-Yes, we do have school wear, which can be purchased through the online shop called Top of the Class.
+We do have school uniform in PYP, which can be purchased through the online shop called Top of the Class.
 Students can decide which color/s they’d like to wear.

 In short: fun, friendly and inclusive.
 We understand if you are a trailing spouse (we do not even like the word) you may have sacrificed your own career, social life and network.
 If you wish to get involved and make friends, TIS is a very welcoming place for parents.
 Due to the transient nature of our families people come and go often.
 Parents have a lot of opportunities to socialize and get involved.
 There’s everything from sophisticated sake nights and taiko drumming to running club and parents’ workshops.
 Please see the Our Community page for more information.

-Yes, we have many after-school clubs offering cultural, arts, sciences and sports activities.
-Generally, there is no extra cost for after-school activities except for outsourced specialist instructors such as ballet.
+Yes, we have many co-curricular activities offering cultural, arts, sciences and sports activities.
+Generally, there is no extra cost for co-curricular activities except for outsourced specialist instructors such as ballet, Aikido, and Taekwondo.
 Activities start at 15:30 and end at 16:30.
-Students can only stay on campus until 16:30 when all after-school activities end.
+Students can only stay on campus until 16:30 when all co-curricular activities end.
 The school bus service is available for students participating in these activities.

 Yes, we provide many learning opportunities by way of excursions and overnight trips.
 We also involve students in service learning opportunities.
 From Grade 4, students enjoy exciting learning-focused residential trips.